Writing Memoir

 Session 7: Storytelling with Images

 In this session we will look at a range of images – photos, line drawings, paintings, maps – and how to use them in your memoir.
 Discover where to go to find images and potential costs of using them.
 We’ll look at how images can become part of your story and its structure, as well as unlocking memory and enhancing description.
-More recent developments in lexi-visual narrative techniques, and how the comic book and graphic novels have enriched memoir.
+You’ll learn about recent developments in lexi-visual narrative techniques, and how the comic book and graphic novels have enriched memoir.

 Session 8: Making Research Work for You